jmurty/xml4h/docs/writer.rst

 Writer
 ======

-The *xml4h* writer produces serialized XML text documents much as you would expect, and in respect that it is a little unlike the writer methods in some of the other Python XML libraries.
+The *xml4h* writer produces serialized XML text documents formatted more traditionally – and in our opinion more correctly – than the other Python XML libraries.

 Write methods